genenetwork/gn_server/doc/design.md

 ## Introduction

 GnServer's main task is to serve a REST API for GeneNetwork.
-Essentially it uses the Elixir programming language and Erlang VM to leverage the strengths of data transformation and highly parallel processing in a convenient functional programming paradigm.
+REST can be used by any modern computer language to access remote data and services.
+On the backend it uses the Elixir programming language and Erlang VM to leverage the strengths of data transformation and highly parallel processing in a convenient functional programming paradigm.